Archive for July, 2024

 This society focuses on diagnosis in the first decade using the FairEST 6 screening tool.

-Mission Statement: Our mission is to significantly increase paediatric health potential by promoting early screening and integrative treatment approaches in order to optimise children’s structural and functional development.
+Mission Statement: Our mission is to significantly increase paediatric health potential & wellbeing by promoting early screening and integrative treatment approaches in order to optimise children’s structural and functional development.
 We aim to fully develop the structure and function of children’s airways, faces and jaws.
 This includes optimising the oral functions of chewing, swallowing, speech, breathing, sleep, whilst also developing the biomechanics of the whole body.
 By addressing these critical areas, we strive to optimise future health outcomes in the population at large.
 We feel there are many opportunities that can be optimised from taking this broader clinical perspective.

 Through a collaborative network of healthcare professionals, we are dedicated to learning how we can work together to provide, comprehensive care.
 We recognises the interdependent relationship of structure and function and with this perspective we aim to address the root cause of a child’s presenting challenges.